Little-Town-Labs/website/.ruru/memory-bank/systemPatterns.md

         *   **Snowflake:** Highly scalable, cloud-native, strong API support, robust security, and governance features suitable for enterprise clients.
         *   **dbt:** Enables SQL-based transformations, version control (Git-based workflow ideal for AI assistance), automated testing, and documentation, promoting data quality and transparency.
         *   **Power BI:** Strong integration with the Microsoft ecosystem (common in enterprises), familiar interface for business users, good governance, and sharing capabilities.
-    *   **AI Integration:** This stack is well-suited for AI-assisted development via FlyteCode, particularly for dbt model generation and Power BI automation.
+    *   **AI Integration:** This stack is well-suited for AI-assisted development via AeroCode, particularly for dbt model generation and Power BI automation.

 ## Design Patterns in Use

-*   **FlyteCode:**
+*   **AeroCode:**
     *   **Agent-Based Architecture:** Core pattern for structuring AI capabilities.
     *   **Modular Design:** Agents and their components are designed as reusable modules.
     *   **(Potentially) Microservices:** For deploying and scaling individual agent capabilities.